 - 1. When the session comes up, the advertisement of the VPN routes is delayed for a short while to allow RTC routes to be received from the peer. - 2.
 After the initial delay, the received RTC routes are analyzed and acted upon.
-If S1 is the set of routes previously advertised to the peer and S2 is the set of routes that should be advertised based on the most recent received RTC routes then: - Set of routes in S1 but not in S2 should be withdrawn immediately (subject to MRAI). - Set of routes in S2 but not in S1 should be advertised immediately (subject to MRAI).
+If S1 is the set of routes previously advertised to the peer and S2 is the set of routes that should be advertised based on the most recent received RTC routes, the following applies: - The set of routes in S1 but not in S2 should be withdrawn immediately (subject to MRAI). - The set of routes in S2 but not in S1 should be advertised immediately (subject to MRAI).